Honeyford, North Dakota

-Honeyford is an unincorporated community in eastern Grand Forks County, North Dakota, United States.
+Honeyford is an unincorporated community in northern Grand Forks County, North Dakota, United States.
 It lies approximately 21 mi northwest of the city of Grand Forks.
 Honeyford's elevation is 896 ft.

 History

 Honeyford began in 1887, as a Northern Pacific Railway station named "Bean", after S.S.
 Bean, who owned the land along the right-of-way.
 A post office bearing the Bean name was opened on March 29, 1888.
 Samuel White was postmaster until the office's closure on April 27, 1891.
 Mail was routed through nearby township Gilby until July 25, 1891, when a new post office opened with the name Honeyford, named after new postmaster William J. Honeyford.
 The train station was renamed Honeyford to match the post office, and the name has been in use ever since.
 At the towns peak it had roughly 40 residents, and at one point several shops, four elevators, a school, and a tavern.